influitive/influitive-crafters/_posts/2015-11-03-web-scraping-and-apis2.md

           .call(yAxis);
   }
 ```
-You can check out the final result in here and the full code is on this repo.
+You can check out the final result in [here](https://thawing-bayou-9932.herokuapp.com/) and the full code is on this [repo](https://github.com/eduardopoleo/web_scraper).
-Hope you guys enjoyed this short series on Rails/JSON/APIs and JS frontend rendering!
+Hope you guys enjoyed this short series on Rails/JSON/APIs and JS front-end rendering!

 Happy coding.